abramaleko/ESSENSHOP/README.md

 # ESSENSHOP

-Is an e-commerce web application rich in various feautures that can get you started selling you're products online.
+Is an e-commerce web application which provide a api to get you started developing your application.

 ## Feautures
 <ol>